8 a.m. – 4:30 p.m. Monday – Friday

 - Public Affairs: This section serves all of IDHS and assists in developing content for publications and the web, addressing media questions, writing press releases and articles, etc. Qualified candidates will have a working knowledge of Associated Press Style.

-IDHS internships primarily are located at the Indiana Government Center in downtown Indianapolis.
+IDHS internships are located primarily at the Indiana Government Center in downtown Indianapolis.

-- Resume: Please include current major, minor and expected graduation date.
-Work and volunteer experience, as well as any classes, certifications or education that may be appropriate should also be included.
-This information is used to determine time-management capabilities and real-world experience, even if the experience is not within the intern’s planned career field.
+Note: Resume information is used to determine time-management capabilities and real-world experience, even if the experience is not within the intern’s planned career field.

 If you have any questions, please contact the Office of Public Affairs at email@example.com, or at 317-234-6713.